 It’s no surprise then that 88% of businesses who took part in a survey by Virgin said employee engagement was a priority for them.
 With better and more inclusive communication, your business can improve worker engagement.

 TECHNOLOGY’S ROLE IN EMPLOYEE ENGAGEMENT

-Workers are more likely to connect with their FM parent company if they understand what the business’ goals are and how their role is directly tied in to achieving them.
+Workers are more likely to connect with their Facilities Management parent company if they understand what the business’ goals are and how their role is directly tied in to achieving them.